bolt/docs/docs/templates/content-search.md

 match in the title gets a base score of '100', and a matching taxonomy gets a base score of '75'.

-You can override these scores in the config files for the contenttypes and taxonomies.
+You can override these scores in the config files for the ContentTypes and taxonomies.
 For example, in `contenttypes.yml`:

 ```apache